nartallax/runtyper/README.md

 	Runtyper.getArrayParameterChecker(myFn, {onClassInstance: "check_by_instanceof"})

 By default `unknown` and `any` types are considered bad and will result in runtime error when building validator.
-But you can allow them if you really mean to allow any value to be valid for this type:
+But you can allow them if you really mean to allow any value to be valid for this type.
+You can still attach an user validator to alias to any/unknown type and have some validation, see below.

 	Runtyper.getArrayParameterChecker(myFn, {
 		onUnknown: "allow_anything",